Hearing Aid Options

 Basic digital hearing aids generally require the wearer to make some manual adjustments in certain listening environments, such as turning a volume control up or down, or pushing a button to change listening programs.

 In contrast, a premium or more advanced hearing aid responds automatically to changes in the listener’s environment, making changes based on the signals being detected by the hearing aid itself.
-For the most advanced hearing aids in Brooklyn and Queens, NY, and the Manhattan, NY, area, call The Advanced Hearing Center.
+For the most advanced hearing aids in Queens, NY, and the Manhattan, NY, area, call The Advanced Hearing Center.

 With the assistance of The Advanced Hearing Center, you will not be required to make any manual changes.
 As the level of technology increases in hearing aids, so does the availability of advanced features.
 All you have to do is work with us to determine the perfect hearing aid to suit your needs!